Skip to content

 Invoice Approvals

-For businesses that prefer to handle the approval process outside of Accounts Payable, there's an option to disable the "Sync Awaiting Approval" feature.
+For businesses that prefer to handle the approval process outside of Modulr AP, disable the "Sync Awaiting Approval" feature in AP (from the side menu, go to: Company → Settings → Invoice Settings → Sync Awaiting Approval).
 With this setting turned off, Accounts Payable will only pull bills from Xero when they have reached the "Awaiting Payment" status, allowing you to maintain your existing approval workflows outside of Accounts Payable.

 Accounts Payable also ensures that your financial records in Xero are kept up-to-date.
 Here's how data flows back to Xero from Accounts Payable: